 Established under the Australian Trade and Investment Commission Act 1985, Austrade is a prescribed agency subject to the Public Governance, Performance and Accountability Act 2013 and the Public Service Act 1999.

-We operate as a statutory agency within the portfolio of Foreign Affairs and Trade, with Austrade's Chief Executive Officer reporting directly to the Minister for Trade and Investment.
+We operate as a statutory agency within the portfolio of Foreign Affairs and Trade, with Austrade's Chief Executive Officer reporting directly to the Minister for Trade, Tourism and Investment.

 Portfolio Budget Statements